-To commemorate the bicentennial of his birth in 2021, I will lead a walking tour, “William Still at 200: Walking in the Abolitionist’s Footsteps.”
-The walk will begin near the location of the Pennsylvania Anti-Slavery Society where Still was reunited with his brother, Peter, and Henry “Box” Brown was delivered to freedom.
+To commemorate the bicentennial of his birth in 2021, I lead a walking tour, “William Still at 200: Walking in the Abolitionist’s Footsteps.”
+The walk begins near the site of the Pennsylvania Anti-Slavery Society where Still was reunited with his brother, Peter, and Henry “Box” Brown was delivered to freedom.

-We will stop at places associated with the father of the Underground Railroad including Independence Hall, Mother Bethel AME Church, Still’s boarding house and Lombard Street Central Presbyterian Church.
+We stop at places associated with the Father of the Underground Railroad including Independence Hall, Mother Bethel AME Church, Still’s boarding house and Lombard Street Central Presbyterian Church.

-The walking tour will include sites associated with “friends of the fugitive” including Frederick Douglass, Robert Purvis, Dr. J. J. Gould Bias, Sarah Buchanan, William Whipper, Jacob C. White Jr., Elizabeth Taylor Greenfield, Frances E.W.
+The walking tour features sites associated with “friends of the fugitive” including Frederick Douglass, Robert Purvis, Dr. J. J. Gould Bias, Sarah Buchanan, William Whipper, Jacob C. White Jr., Elizabeth Taylor Greenfield, Frances E.W.
 Harper and Henrietta Duterte.

-To be added to the mailing list for the walking tour schedule or to arrange a group tour, contact me, Faye Anderson, at firstname.lastname@example.org.
+To be added to the mailing list for the walking tour schedule, arrange a group tour or schedule a presentation, contact me, Faye Anderson, at firstname.lastname@example.org.